List of duck breeds

 This is a list of the breeds of domestic duck which have official recognition at national or international level.

-Most breeds of duck derive from the wild mallard, Anas platyrhyncos, while a small minority are descendants of the Muscovy duck, Cairina moschata.
+Most breeds of duck derive from the wild mallard, Anas platyrhynchos, while a small minority are descendants of the Muscovy duck, Cairina moschata.
 Duck breeds are normally officially recognized and described by a national body such as a ministry of agriculture.
 In some countries they may be recognized by groups of enthusiasts or breeders' associations, which may also draw up a breed standard.
 Among these are: